-Colombia's capital Bogota, nestled high in the Andes, is the third largest city in South America.
-With its many universities and libraries the city has been dubbed the ‘Athens of South America’ and there is plenty for visitors to do here with museums, restaurants and the Salt Cathedral to visit.
+Colombia's capital, Bogota, nestled high in the Andes, is the third largest city in South America.
+With its many universities and libraries the city has been dubbed the ‘Athens of South America’.

 Sue and Pete Morley travelled to Colombia with Rainbow Tours, and visited the country’s classic highlights on a two-week trip.